maz4/fe-cosik/README.md

 The project was build with the following technologies and methodologies:
 - Semantic HTML5
 - CSS
-- Sass
-- BEM
+- CSS modules
 - JavaScript
+- React
-- Gulp
+- Redux
 - NPM
+- Webpack
 - mobile first
 - responsive layout